spoonapps/docs/getting_started/walkthrough_-_web_application/walkthrough_ii.md

 wget,7zip,node

 # Unlike the Hello World sample, we have omitted the "owner/" namespace from image names.
 Omitting the namespace causes Spoon Studio to first search for the named images on your local machine's image repository.
-# If it doesn't find a match locally, Spoon Studio automatically searches images in the spoonbrew account on the Spoon Hub, as it did in this example.
+# If it doesn't find a match locally, Spoon Studio automatically searches for the approved images on the Spoon Hub, as it did in this example.
 ```

 In your container, make a directory for the Ghost web application.